Retrieve historical imagery

 Show imagery over time

-The multispectral Landsat layer that you added to the map contains all the images captured by the Landsat satellites since the program began.
+The imagery layer that you added to the map contains all the images captured by the Landsat satellites since the program began.
 As such, the layer can be time-enabled and filtered to select out and display only the images you need for your animation.

 Enable time animation

 First, you'll enable the time function for the layer.
-Turning on this functionality allows you to search through 40 years of satellite imagery for your study area.
+Enabling time on the layer allows you to search through 40 years of satellite imagery for your study area.

 - In the Contents pane, point to the Multispectral Landsat layer.
 Click the More Options button and choose Enable Time Animation.